EnockHumure/project-demo/README.md

 | VI | PL/SQL Development | Procedures, Functions, Packages |
 | VII | Advanced Programming | Triggers, Auditing, Security |
 | VIII | Final Documentation | GitHub Repo + Presentation |

+# **Phase:** Problem Identification
+## 🏥 Project Overview

+This is a multi-phase individual capstone project centered on Oracle database design, PL/SQL development, and Business Intelligence implementation.

+## 🔍 Problem Analysis

+**Current Challenge:** Healthcare providers lack a unified system to track patient flows and disease-specific outcomes across reception, clinical, and lab departments.
+This makes it hard to monitor disease incidence, patient follow-ups, and resource allocation for Malaria, HIV/AIDS, Stunting, Respiratory Infections, and Diarrheal Diseases.

+**Research Question:** Can we predict workplace injury patterns?
+(Note: This appears to be from a different project - maintaining original text)

+## 🛠 Solution Architecture

+**System Solution:** A PL/SQL-based Patient Tracking System that records patient information, monitors how diseases are spreading across the country, and tracks how each disease is being treated.

+## 🏛 Implementation Context

 # Phase II: Business Process Modeling